 McKenzie Pipeline

 What Next?
-With the success of the smaller piping projects completed in the first years of the new century, TSID had hoped to move forward with piping the Main Canal.
+With the success of the smaller piping projects completed in the first years of the new century, TSID moved forward with piping the Main Canal.
 But there was not sufficient political will among the users to undertake such a large and risky project.
 Looking for other opportunities, the District revisited a 1994 NRCS design for a hydropower plant in Mckenzie Canyon.
 Between 1988 and 2004 power rates for irrigation increased from 1.1 cent per kwh to 6 cents, but we could only get 3 cents per kwh for what we produced in a hydropower plant.
 Further analysis revealed that is made more sense to use the drop in McKenzie Canyon to pressurize water to the farmers in Lower Bridge and eliminate their pumping stations and therefore their electrical bill.
 With electricity prices continuing to rise, this prospect created political will and cooperative spirit among the Lower Bridge farmers.
 With little support from the rest of the District patrons, the Lower Bridge farmers pooled their resources and undertook the piping of the Black Butte and Association canals.

 Forming Win-Win Partnerships